AlxHnr/CRegion/README.md

 Runtime leak-detectors are not useful because CRegion will clean up everything when the program terminates.
 Changing this behaviour would require invasive modifications to the library _and_ to code using this library.
 This would break the way CRegion is intended to be used.
+CRegion is not thread-safe.